Existing Light Exposure Metering

 Reciprocity: please take a side trip to pages 4 and 5 of my tutorial Camera Fundamentals if you are not familiar with the principle of reciprocity that operates between apertures and shutter speeds.
 An exposure of f/11 at 1/125th second is equivalent to an exposure of f/8 at 1/250th second and an exposure of 1/000th at f/4.
 Each such equivalent combination of aperture and shutter exposes the imager to exactly the same amount of light (assuming an unchanging scene).

-It’s important to realize that there is also a shade of green and a shade of blue and a shade of red, etc., that will also perfectly expose the imager.
+It's important to realize that there is also a shade of green and a shade of blue and a shade of red, etc., that will also perfectly expose the sensor.
 If you put these colours beside the grey of the grey card they will all reflect 18% of the light and they will all be identical in brightness but different in hue:

 Fig 4.
 These colours would all appear roughly the same if you were completely colour blind